 Maria’s busy schedule includes solo, chamber and orchestral performances throughout the year.
 She is active at various music festivals and performs as soloist with orchestras such as the Cape Town Philharmonic Orchestra, the Johannesburg Philharmonic Orchestra, the Free State Symphony Orchestra, the Kwazulu Natal Philharmonic Orchestra, the Netherlands Student Chamber Orchestra and the Chamber Orchestra of the Royal Conservatoire – The Hague.

-She has released two solo cd’s, of which “Luminous Shade”, a collaboration with the internationally acclaimed pianist Nina Schumann for the Two Pianists record label, has been nominated for a South African Music Award.
-In addition, she has recorded all four concerti by Louis Spohr with the Cape Philharmonic Orchestra under Dutch maestro Arjan Tien for the Amsterdam based label Brilliant Classics.
-Her musical artistry has inspired two of South Africa’s leading composers to dedicate their newly composed clarinet concerto’s to her, namely David Earl and the late Roelof Temmingh.
+She has released two solo cd’s, of which “Luminous Shade”, where she is accompanied by the internationally acclaimed pianist Nina Schumann, has been nominated for a South African Music Award.
+In addition, she has recorded all four concerti by Louis Spohr with the Cape Town Philharmonic Orchestra under Dutch maestro Arjan Tien for the Amsterdam based label Brilliant Classics.
+Her musical artistry has inspired two of South Africa’s leading composers to dedicate their newly composed clarinet concertos to her, namely David Earl and the late Roelof Temmingh.
 Maria gave the world premiere of the Earl concerto with the Kwazulu Natal Philharmonic Orchestra in October 2013.